buzzcosm/hello-docker/README.md

 - Multi-stage builds for optimized images
 - GraalVM native image compilation for smaller footprint and faster startup

-The application itself is a minimal REST API that returns a greeting message.
+The application itself is a minimal REST API with a single endpoint:
+- `GET /` - Returns the greeting message "Hello Docker 👋"

 ## Prerequisites

-- Java 21
+- Java 21 (OpenJDK 21.0.4 recommended, see `.java-version`)
 - Docker
 - Docker Compose
 - Maven 3.9+ (or use the included Maven wrapper)